 4 sem. hrs.
 Prereq.: MGMT 250 and MATH 118.
 Introduces the state-of-art research design and analysis approach.
-Focuses on methods for collecting, analyzing, and interpreting market and consumer data relevant to the managerial decision-making process for both big corporations as well as small and medium enterprises.
+Focuses on methods for collecting, analyzing and interpreting market and consumer data relevant to the managerial decision-making process for both big corporations as well as small and medium enterprises.
 Has a strong applied and managerial orientation.
 Includes lectures, cases, field trips, and a research project.
-Du, Sampson.
+Sampson, Viera, Staff.

-MGMT 337 Leading Your Entrepreneurial Venture (S-1,2)
+MGMT 337 Team Based Entrepreneurship (S-2)

 4 sem. hrs.
-Prereq.: MGMT 237, MGMT 250, and MGMT 238 or MGMT 260.
+Prereq.: MGMT 137, or SOM major or consent of instructor.

-Focuses on launching, leading, and growing ventures that are aligned with students' career goals.
+Focuses on launching, leading and growing ventures that are aligned with students' career goals.
 Applies advanced knowledge of entrepreneurship concepts, processes, and analytical strategies to design a new venture plan.
 Students also focus on key issues of human capital management and examine gender as it relates to new venture creation and entrepreneurial leadership.
-Misiaszek, Staff.
+Staff.

-MGMT 340 Strategy (F-1,2; S-1,2)
+MGMT 340 Strategy (F-1,2, S-1,2)

 4 sem. hrs.
-Prereq.: MGMT 100, MGMT 234, MGMT 250, MGMT 260, and junior standing.
+Prereq.: MGMT 100, MGMT 234, MGMT 250, MGMT 260 and junior standing.
 Develops capacity to think strategically through synthesis of knowledge gained from prior management program courses.
 Explores crafting business strategy to gain competitive advantage through extensive readings and case analyses, using global examples and blended technology.
-Nelson, Staff.
+Raffety, Staff.